SFDO-Tooling/CumulusCI/docs/robot_locators.rst

         ...
     }

-When using the locator, one or more parameters can be passed by specfying a comma separated list of values after a colon.
+When you use the locator, you can pass one or more parameters by specfying a comma separated list of values after a colon.
 For example:

 .. code-block::

     Click element  calendar:sidebar.menu_item:New Calendar

-When the locator is used with a keyword, the `{}` will get replaced with `New Calendar` to give us the actual locator.
+The `{}` placeholders are replaced with the parameter values, in order.
+For example, the title in the above example becomes `New
+Calendar`.

 .. note::